Review of: Frans van Burkom, Erich Wichman: Ironische kunst, tragisch leven, Zwolle [Waanders], 2019

 In his brief introduction, Van Burkom outlines what the reader can expect from this book about Erich Wichman (1890-1929).
 He does this on the basis of two portrait photos that bound Wichman's short, yet intense life.
 Thereafter, he starts at the beginning, at the time of Wichman’s birth, and describes how Wichman grew up as a Dutch child in a German family of professors in Utrecht, as an only son and ancestor, and how, from an early age, he never strove to be 'politically' correct.
 Unmanageable and, as characterised by Van Burkom, more than likely to be what is today known as autistic and/or ADHD; he shows that it was not so much the father who was responsible for this continuous, inevitable behaviour of this extremely intelligent child, but instead, his mother.
 This is a change from the point of view that Van Burkom previously held, in his Erich Wichman 1890-1929 tussen idealisme en rancune (which as written with Hans Mulder), and appeared in 1983 at the exhibition of the same title on display at the Centraal Museum in Utrecht, and the Drents Museum in Assen.
 This change in interpretation is based on Van Burkom's years long research into the possible causes and explanations for the way in which Wichman arranged his life and career.
 In addition to the Prussian-oriented family, with Bildungsidealen instinct, and professional interest in the natural sciences that his father instilled in him, his mother brought from her family, a fondness for literature and poetry.
 Yet, convinced of her son's genius, she saw it as her own role to allow him to follow his own erratic path, for everything.
 She facilitated this by financing him, first via secret payment channels, and later (after the divorce of her husband) via a special fund.
 Wichman’s sister Clara, just as brilliant as her brother, but unlike him indeed, as she was particularly socially developed, also financially contributed to Wichman's livelihood, and that of his wives (2) and children (4 in total).
 With this publication, Van Burkom convincingly demonstrates that his mother's concern for him, also oppressed him, and later formed a barrier to his development into an adult.
 She kept him, on a rather long leash.
 For instance, even the death notice of Wichman in 1929 was not drafted by his widow, but rather by his mother.
 After his death, it was also her who sought to secure Wichman's legacy.
 It is from documents – letters, postcards, photographs and printed matter that Van Burkom tracked down from scattered sources, preserved by friends and relations – that this monographic biography on Wichman is based upon.

-Left: Cover of Erich Wichman.
+Cover of Erich Wichman.
 Ironische kunst, tragisch leven.

-Right: fig. 1 Erich Wichman with Bobby and a walking stick, 26 March 1913.
+Middle left: fig. 1 Erich Wichman with Bobby and a walking stick, 26 March 1913.

 During his life, Wichman made an effort to document both his writings and his visual work.
 The importance he attached to the chronological arrangement of his works, is in striking contrast to the manner in which Wichman developed as a person, and artist.
 In his life, he increasingly gave the impression of wanting to evaporate, and be absorbed into nothing.
 Certainly, during his stay abroad in the 1920s, when he was starving, and wanted to write about the 'art of straining', yet still held tight to the chronology of his work.
 He also used such a strict guideline for exhibiting his own work.
 This apparently made it possible for him to work as an artist completely unhindered and entirely separate from 'the now'.
 Wichman was not alone with such a risky attitude.
 It was expected of avant-garde artists that they were to step into the unknown, and from there, discover new terrain.
 In addition, groups of such artists were usually formed to increase the chance of success, but also to compensate for any setbacks.
 Whereas others found a degree of protection by gathering a group of kindred spirits around themselves – whether or not connected to a publication of the time – Wichman (alone and in a very different environment) built up a network of friends who could strategically support him.
 It was not that he didn’t want to associate himself with kindred artists, or that he didn’t want to use, for instance, a magazine as a stage.
 He certainly undertook various attempts: in 1915-1916 with Theo van Doesburg (which ultimately went wrong when Van Doesburg founded De Stijl in 1917); but also afterwards and with more success, with the groups in the magazines De wiekslag (1917-1918), La revue du feu (1919) and the De anderen (1919).
 But he only engaged with these publications for a short period of time.
 In the long run, the core of Wichman's network was mainly formed by friends of his from Utrecht, whose circle Wichman had managed to enter as a student.
 It was these friends who continued to support him and his decisiveness, from their later social and dilettante positions.

 From 1909 (and until 1911), student life offered Wichman the freedom to live and develop himself with all the swaggering characteristics of a ‘frat boy’, literally and theatrically, both in word and in performance.
 Here he was allowed the possibility of expressing himself entirely according to his own, anti-bourgeois and anti-social understanding (fig. 1).
 And this was, more than once, unadulterated and arrogant, sexist, anarchist and in the end, even fascist.
 The relatively safe and protective elite circle in which this was possible, was not completely free, but he continued to inhabit it, and moved within it.
 This environment was also stimulating in a scientific sense.
-Here he was able to further expand his (much valued) knowledge, and follow his interests in biology, chemistry and history.
+Here he was able to further expand his (m) knowledge, and follow his interests in biology, chemistry and history.
 He attended philosophy classes at Utrecht University with the popular professor Hegelian Gerard Bolland, and art history classes with Willem Vogelsang – the first professor in that field.
 Wichman immersed himself in Western art and equally in non-Western, especially Eastern art (about which, Van Burkom notes, this became especially popular during the years 1914-1918).
 In interpreting various works by Wichman, Van Burkom points to the importance of Asian art and indicates how the knowledge that Wichman has extracted from this, determines the significance of his art.
 Through his study, Wichman understood that creation of great art in the past, could coincide with socially different lifestyles and values.
 To him, this was demonstrated by Chinese music-making poets, painters and wine-drinking scholars, or even by hermits and monks, both of whom worked in seclusion.
 This knowledge must have supported his legitimacy to be an artist on the edge of society.
 Perhaps he even saw it as a condition to capture the essence of his time in his art.
 He used his own circle of friends to create the coarse material conditions for that: through his financing, business contacts and exhibition possibilities.

 The book also contains treatises on Wichman's personal life: those from within his family and his circle of friends, are interspersed with those about his career as an artist, in which his work – building up his artistic oeuvre and his position within modern art in the Netherlands – are discussed.
 Below, the presentation of the content of the latter aspects is the focus of discussion.